anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.ch.020
      - Real-Time
-     - Real-Time versions and/or configurations in BIOS, kernel and OS services
+     - For Kubernetes nodes belonging to the rt-tsn (ref. :cite:t:`refmodel` Chapter 2) flavour, Real-Time versions and/or configurations in BIOS, kernel and OS services
      - e.cap.026 from :cite:t:`refmodel` Chapter 4, section Exposed infrastructure capabilities
      -